Can I Get an Amen

-"Can I Get an Amen" is the sixth episode of the fifth season of RuPaul's Drag Race.
+"Can I Get an Amen" is the sixth episode of the fifth season of the American television series RuPaul's Drag Race.
 It originally aired on March 4, 2013.
-La Toya Jackson and The Pointer Sisters (Anita and Ruth) are guest judges.
-Detox wins the episode's mini-challenge, and Ivy Winters wins the main challenge.
-Jade Jolie is eliminated from the competition after placing in the bottom two and losing a lip-sync against Coco Montrese to I'm So Excited" by The Pointer Sisters.
+The episode's main challenge tasks the contestants with recording an inspirational track and music video.
+La Toya Jackson and The Pointer Sisters (Anita Pointer and Ruth Pointer) are guest judges.

+Ivy Winters wins the main challenge.
+Jade Jolie is eliminated from the competition after placing in the bottom and losing a lip-sync contest against Coco Montrese to "I'm So Excited" by The Pointer Sisters.